AmethystJs/AmethystJs/README.md

 **Q:** What is this?
 ```
 AmethystJs is an additional layer
-to theMinecraft Bedrock scripting api
+to the Minecraft Bedrock scripting api
 ```

+**Q:** Is it compatible with vanilla scripting api?